fbraz3/php-fpm-docker/README.md

 This image is optimized for performance, security, and flexibility, making it ideal for production environments.

-For more technical information, please visit our  [DeepWiki Page](https://deepwiki.com/fbraz3/php-fpm-docker) (AI generated).
+💡 For a complete list of available images, please visit the [PHP System Docs](https://github.com/fbraz3/php-system-docs) page.

 ## Build Status